LYDIC-GROUP/rapid-api-crud-bundle/README.md

 3. Inject the CrudService
 4. Create the desired methods/routes and use the logic from CrudService to be up and running super fast

-Feel free to use the CrudControllerService for route functionality.
+Feel free to use the ControllerFacade for specific route functionality.
 If you need even more specific logic, use the CrudService.

 ## Roadmap
 Take a look at our [kanban board here](https://github.com/LYDIC-GROUP/rapid-api-crud-bundle/projects/1)

 ## Support
 Hey 👋 If you like our libraries.
 Support us by  [buying](https://www.buymeacoffee.com/LYDICGROUP) us a coffee!